Data Types in Lucee

 - We have loaded a Java library and string builder.
 We pass a string into a constructor and execute this.
 We see that the string builder contains that value.
 We refer to this

-.
+string buildermethod in the Java Doc.
+The method is calledsubstring.
 This substring takes an int as its argument.
-For example, we pass a string value instead of an int valuesb.substring("5")
+For example, we pass a string value instead of an int valuesb.substring("5").
+Lucee returns a substring properly. - Two constructors are available for string builder.
+There are

-StringBuilder(int), StringBuilder(string)
+StringBuilder(int), StringBuilder(string).

 //index.cfm